 A high-quality fire pit will be significantly more successful on your lawn than a low-cost model.
 A decent fire pit will be built with higher-quality materials that will prevent it from collapsing as easily.
 It will also survive far longer than a less expensive one, providing years of entertainment.

 Get a raised fire pit as well.
 A fire pit that touches the grass has a greater probability of causing damage to the grass beneath it.
-When placing directly on the lawn, elevated fire pits are preferable.
+When placed directly on the lawn, elevated fire pits are preferable.

-Use a high-quality fire pit
+Use a high-quality fire pit.

 The most critical factor to consider is finding a high-quality fire pit.
 The greatest fire pits are made of high-quality materials, so if you get anything cheap or low-quality, there is a chance the fire pit will be destroyed while you use it.